Import MBOX to Exchange and Exchange Online

 Admins may face issues at any time during the manual import that too, without any warning.
 Plus, there are scenarios that the manual method may not be able to handle like for example:

 The problem is with the vast variety of MBOX files.
 Users who have worked with MBOX files in the past may know that there is not one, not two, but 4 different kinds of MBOX files.
-Some of them have the plain old .mbox extension, some come with a .mbx, and there may be a few extensions less MBOX files as well.
+Some of them have the plain old .mbox extension, some come with a .mbx, and there may be a few extensions with fewer MBOX files as well.
 If an admin is manually adding them, there is a high possibility that some get left out, as the person uploading the content may not know how to filter the data correctly.

 Moreover, the most commonly suggested remedy in forums and other places is using the Thunderbird client.
 The idea is you set up your account in Thunderbird, add an extension called ImportExport NG, and use it to directly deposit the MBOX into the destination account.
 This is not a bad approach for personal users; we have included that approach in our guide.
 The real problem begins when the admin has to coordinate this across the entire organization.